Wonderful news! The project has been fully funded! We will report back as soon as possible with news and photos showing the impact of your generosity.

 The new water system will be half funded by the local government and will also benefit 800 residents of the village below the nunnery.

 The nuns had been asking for a reliable, safe supply of water for years.
-Currently, the amount and quality of the water are very poor and the situation is becoming very difficult to manage.
-It also strains the relationship of the nunnery with the local people.
+The old water supply was very inadequate and the situation was difficult to manage.
+It strained the relationship of the nunnery with the local people.

 Water is life but, in recent years, there’s been a growing scarcity of water reaching the Dolma Ling campus.
 The nuns have had many difficulties in maintaining their current system.